- 07 Aug 2023

 To edit Single Select custom field values

-- Add a value: Click Add Option to add a value to the list.
+• Add a value: Click Add Option to add an option to the list, and type a new value for the option.

-- Delete a value: Hover over the value and click the adjacent trashcan icon.
+• Delete a value: Hover over an existing value and click the adjacent trashcan icon.

 Renaming a Custom Field

-You can rename custom fields.
-You can only rename one field at a time.
+From the Custom Data Management table, you can rename a single custom field and repeat for each custom field that you want to rename.
 The new name appears wherever the field is used, affecting all assets with that custom field.

 To rename a custom field

-- In the Rename Field dialog, type a new name for the field.
+2. In the Rename Field dialog that opens, enter a new name for the field.

 Deleting Custom Fields

-You can delete custom fields.
+From the Custom Data Management table, you can delete one or more custom fields.
 The deleted fields are removed from all affected assets.